tomgxz/Kraken/REPORT.md

 ##### Archie, Student
   1. Technical experience
-  > I study [A level] Computer Science and have used Python for a long time.
+  > I study [A Level] Computer Science and have used Python for a long time.
 The course teaches many various aspects of building applications and programming paradigms, which will be useful in the creation of a website builder.

   2. Creating your own websites
-  > I haven't really used HTML, CSS, and JavaScript outside of small things here and there
+  > I haven't really used HTML, CSS, and JavaScript outside of small things here and there.

   3. Existing website builders
   > A lot of website builders that I have seen before are very feature-heavy and convoluted, which can often obscure the creation of a website.
 The paywall against many of their features often annoys me.